Shriman-Shaunaka-Bhattacharya-Mahashaya/EduTube/README.md

 GROQ_API_KEY=your_groq_api_key

 ### 2. Install Dependencies
-# Backend
+### Backend
 cd edutube-backend
 npm install

-# Frontend
+### Frontend
 cd edutube-frontend
 npm install

 ### 3. Provision the Atlas Vector Index (Critical)
 To enable the RAG pipeline, you must manually create a Vector Search Index in your MongoDB Atlas dashboard.
+(Note: The standard Full-Text Index is built automatically by Mongoose on startup).
 1. Target the `documentchunks` collection.
 2. Create an **Atlas Search Index** using the JSON Editor.
 3. Name it exactly: `vector_index`